s7evinkelevra/Agent-Model/README.md

     - More copies -> more "material" for recombination -> evolutionary advantage
   - Alleles as nucleotide sequence -> translate to amino acid sequence -> do the fitness calc (sliding window compare with haplotype)
     - Mutation happens in the nucleotide sequence such that you can differentiate between synonymous and non-synonymous mutations
+  - allele frequency database (AF db for HLA)
+  - Very small differences in AS sequence can lead to strong functional differences -> how to incorporate that into the model
+  - Calculate chances of motif appearing in haplotype

 [Lighten]:https://www.nature.com/articles/s41467-017-01183-2
 [Ejsmond]:https://www.nature.com/articles/s41467-018-06821-x